IvyTan29/MoodTrackerIOSSwift/readme.md

 ### Filter by day, week, month, and overall

-Users can filter mood entries based on different date units through clicking on the segment control.
+Users can filter mood entries based on different date units by clicking on the segment control.

 #### By day